hackerb9/vt340test/charset/README.md

    character set or ISO Latin-1, depending up on what the user preferred supplemental set is.

-   It should be noted that the default assumption that the 8-bit set will be in G1, just as the 7-bit set is in G0, is incorrect.
-In fact, this is how a VT340's presets look at power on:
+   It should be noted that the logical assumption that the 8-bit set will be in G1, just as the 7-bit set is in G0, is **incorrect**.
+In fact, this is how a VT340's presets look at power-on:

    |         Name | Points to      |   |          Name | Points to      |
    |-------------:|----------------|---|--------------:|----------------|